DoTerra: Multi-level marketing and Ponzi scheme

 Example of a pyramid scheme where each member must recruit six people to recoup their initial investment: due to geometric progression, the second level must have 36 people, the third 216 people, and so on until the thirteenth level exceeds the total number of people on Earth.

 The company’s business model has been described by critics as resembling a pyramid or Ponzi scheme, with a small percentage of top distributors earning significant income while the majority of participants make little or no profit.
 According to a 2019 Marie Claire investigation into the MLM industry, 99 % of people involved in multilevel marketing companies lose money, and the essential oils market has become a major focus of such schemes.
 Former sellers and consumer advocates have accused doTERRA of exploiting vulnerable individuals, particularly women in wellness and yoga communities, through aggressive recruitment tactics and misleading representations of financial independence and community support. doTERRA has denied operating a fraudulent business and maintains that its model empowers independent entrepreneurs.

 Built on the same business model, Young Living (where most of doTERRA's founders come from) is currently the subject of a class action lawsuit in the United States for pyramid fraud.
-Many others (Herbalife, LuLaRoe, Advocare, etc.) have already been convicted after leading thousands of “consultants” and other “representatives” into bankruptcy.
+Many others similar companies (Herbalife, LuLaRoe, Advocare, etc.) have already been convicted after leading thousands of “consultants” and other “representatives” into bankruptcy.

 On April 24, 2020, the U.S. Federal Trade Commission issued a warning to DoTerra, ordering it to cease and desist from "misrepresent[ing] that consumers who become doTERRA business opportunity participants are likely to earn substantial income" :

 Representations about a business opportunity, including earnings claims, violate Section 5 of the FTC Act, 15 U.S.C. § 41 et seq., if they are false, misleading, or unsubstantiated and material to consumers.
 Express and implied earnings claims must be truthful and non-misleading to avoid being deceptive, which means that claims about the potential to achieve a wealthy lifestyle, career-level income, or significant income are false or misleading if business opportunity participants generally do not achieve such results.
 Even truthful testimonials from participants who do earn significant income or more will likely be misleading unless the advertising also makes clear the amount earned or lost by most participants.

 — Federal Trade Commission to DoTerra, April 24, 2020.